calebabeck2020/CL-java-interview-prep/questions.md

 1. What is Hibernate?
 2. What is an ORM?
 3. Describe hibernate ORM?
 4. How do you use Criteria API?
-What is it?
+What is it? (!)
+- Creating methods with queries rather than using HQL (it is now JPA Criteria)

 ### General Development Questions:
 1. How did you get here?